Satvir092/Satvir092/README.md

 ## Hi I'm Satvir

 I am currently a sophmore studying CS at UCI.
-I have great interest into breaking into software.
+I have great interest aspirations of breaking into software.
 I have experience within web development specifically with Flask + Supabase.

 ## My Projects